Avec112/spring-boot-activemq-artemis-demo/README.md

 ```
 See [documentation](https://github.com/vromero/activemq-artemis-docker) for further information about the Apache ActiveMQ Artemis Docker container configuration.

-You can verify that Artemis is up by accessing the url http://localhost:8161 (admin/admin)
+:information_source: You can verify that Artemis is up by accessing the url http://localhost:8161 (admin/admin)

 #### Start Producer application
 Open the Producer terminal and start Producer application.